Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 Divorce and Credit Scores

 That’s why it’s important to make sure you fully understand your debt obligations throughout the divorce process.
-If your former spouse is responsible for paying an account with your name on it, communicate with them to make sure the account is being managed responsibly.
+If your former spouse is responsible for paying an account with your name on it, communicate with them.
+Make sure the account is being managed responsibly.

 Get the Debt Paid Off

-If it’s not possible to transfer the debt to a new account and your ex-spouse is not cooperating with the divorce decree, try to at least make timely payments for the minimum amount due to avoid damage to your credit score.
+If it’s not possible to transfer the debt to a new account and your ex-spouse is not cooperating with the divorce decree, try to at least make timely payments.

-You may want to consider paying off your credit card debt with the help of a nonprofit debt management program to reduce your interest rates on your credit card balances and pay off that debt usually in a fraction of the time it would have normally taken you to pay off the debt on your own.
+You may want to consider paying off your credit card debt with the help of a nonprofit debt management program to reduce your interest rates on your credit card balances.
+This can help pay off that debt usually in a fraction of the time it would have normally taken you to pay off the debt on your own.

-“Ultimately, divorce forces people to become much more aware of their finances, budgets, and money choices,’’ said attorney Regina A. DeMeo, an alumna of George Washington University Law School who works with custody and divorce issues through mediation, litigation, or advocacy.
+“Ultimately, divorce forces people to become much more aware of their finances, budgets, and money choices,’’ said attorney Regina A. DeMeo, who works with custody and divorce issues.
 “It’s a tough lesson to live through, but it does provide you with great life skills.’’